jcornaz/beancount-parser/CONTRIBUTING.md

 * Think twice before making anything public
 * Use `#[non_exhaustive]` for public enums and structs
 * Don't eagerly add api surface (incl. trait implementation) just "because we can".
 Make sure they are needed and provide value.
 First.
-    * In doubt, refrein from adding the new api surface, we can still add it later.
+    * In doubt, refrain from adding the new api surface, we can still add it later.
 * Don't leek private dependencies in the API
 * Public dependencies crates must be optional
 * Gate new/unstable/unfinished api behind a `unstable-*` feature flag until stabilized/finished.